6 Work-From-Home Nursing Jobs

 Health IT/Nursing Informatics

-IT jobs, in general, can often be work at home, but both the specific field of health IT and general information technology usually require time working in an office environment and a high level of skill before transitioning to work at home.
-Nurses may move into this work by learning on the job and eventually make the move to telecommuting full or, more likely, part-time.
+Like many IT jobs, these are often done remotely, though many require some time in an office environment before transitioning to work at home.
+Nurses may move into this work by learning on the job and eventually make the move to telecommuting.